Who comes for counseling at Wild Goose?

 As a small private office, we are not able to provide counseling services for severe mental illness and/or severe addictions.
 We typically meet with our clients once each week, at most, and this simply isn’t enough for folks who are struggling with more severe problems or episodes.
 Your healing is our top priority, and there are agencies, programs, and residential treatment centers that are better equipped to meet such needs, helping you achieve stabilization.

 If you are interested in working with one of our counselors for after-care once you have reached a level of stabilization where you can maintain with once-a-week counseling supports, please do give us a call!

 Safety First!
 Confidentiality Has Limits:

 *Confidentiality has some limits.
-When you call us for a free phone consultation or have a counseling session with us, what you share typically stays between us, as per our confidentiality policy and ethics.
+When you call us for a consultation or have a counseling session with us, what you share typically stays between us, as per our confidentiality policy and ethics.
 Your privacy as a client or potential client is very important to us, as it should be.
 However, if you share with us that you are currently planning suicide, serious self-harm, or currently harming (or planning to harm) others—-especially a minor, an elder, or someone who relies on you for their care—-we are mandatory reporters and must contact the appropriate authorities.
 Your safety and the safety of others is a top priority to us.
-If this were to occur, we always do our best to let you know that a report has to be made.

 Because of the difficulty (and complexity) of legal involvement, we do NOT accept clients who are seeking counseling services for the purpose of having counselor participation in legal proceedings.